 A Loan Agreement (also known as a Facility Agreement) can be a complex document.
-In order to help you review and understand such a document, we’ve put together a checklist of the most important points to consider.
+In order to help you review and understand such a document, we have put together a checklist of the most important points to consider.
 The list is by no means exclusive, but is a good starting point for any review of a Loan Agreement.